Hotel · Apartment · Rorbuer

 Stand Up Paddleboarding

 A lighter day today as you soak up the last of your magical base in Henningsvær in the morning before setting off for a Lofoten road trip.
-You’ll gradually weave south, taking in the epic sights as you cross over to Vestvågøya Island and eventually reach Moskenesøya Island, stopping en route for another outing on the SUPs.
-Arrive at your final base in the postcard perfect fishing village of Hamnøy and settle into your Rorbuer a renovated traditional fisherman's cottage.
-Later you’ll enjoy an evening barbecue at your host's HQ around the corner.
+You’ll gradually weave south, taking in the epic sights as you cross over to Vestvågøya Island and eventually reach Moskenesøya Island.
+Arrive at your final base in the postcard-perfect fishing village of Hamnøy, settle into your Rorbuer (a renovated traditional fisherman's cottage) and head out on the SUPs for a paddle around this epic setting.
+Later, you’ll enjoy an evening barbecue at your host's HQ around the corner.

 Kayak and hike to Bunes Beach

 Enjoy the best backdrop to a morning coffee you've likely ever had, then get ready to jump in a kayak to paddle and hike your way to one of Lofoten's most stunning beaches, Bunes Beach.
 Tackle a calm paddle through secluded fjords, heading east before a short hours hike to reach Bunes on the other side of Moskenesøya Island.
 The secluded white sand beach is framed by looming peaks.
 If the seas are calm you can take a bracing dip in the Arctic Ocean here, or just relax and soak in the views.
 Retrace your steps with a hike and kayak back to Hamnøy and reward your efforts with a relaxing sauna at your host's base around the corner from your fisherman's cottage.
 Take in one last night here with some evening downtime and maybe head out to one of Hamnøy's restaurants.